cyberphor/knowledge-base/network/protocols/README.md

 **Network Time Protocol**
 Network Time Protocol (NTP) is a protocol used to synchronize system clocks with atomic clocks.
 The lower the "stratum" the more accurate the time.
 Virtual machines get their timing from their physical host.
+* NTP clients can be configured to use PKI for authenticating NTP servers (aka "Network Time Security")

 ## Directory Protocols
 **Lightweight Directory Access Protocol**